leejoonli/code-every-day/log.md

 ## Thoughts

 Went over more basics of C#.
 How to declare variables and initialize them, naming conventions, overflow, scope, and went over a basic console application.

+# Day 85 (4/29/2022)

+## C#

+Continued learning about C#.

+## Thoughts

+Went over more basics of C#.
+Type conversion (implicit: byte->int depending on the value of byte it will add zeros to compensate for the lack of memory, explicit: int->byte will likely cause memory leak, and non-compatible types: str->int will need either Convert class in the System namespace or a parsing function which is included but I forgot the syntax) and operators.
+The operators look exactly like other programming languages.
+Mentioned bitwise operators but did not go in depth.